 The following are some of the application profiles based on the ANSI/NIST-ITL standard.
 These profiles allow organizations to specify which optional fields within the standard are mandatory in their environment, as well as to specify the details of the Type-2 record.
-If an organization has a profile that it would like listed, please send an email to Biometrics-editor@NIST.GOV with a link to the standard.
+If an organization has a profile that it would like listed, please send an email to Biometrics-editor [at] NIST.GOV with a link to the standard.

 One major use of the standard is for the Integrated Automated Fingerprint Identification System, more commonly known as IAFIS, by U.S. law enforcement (local, state, federal).
 IAFIS is a national fingerprint and criminal history system maintained by the Federal Bureau of Investigation (FBI), Criminal Justice Information Services (CJIS) Division.
 IAFIS uses the FBI Electronic Biometric Transmission Specification, or FBI EBTS, to define the interface between the IAFIS and other agencies' systems.
 Using ANSI/NIST-ITL 1-2007, the EBTS specifies the file and record content, format, and data codes necessary for the exchange of biometric identification information between Federal, State and local users and the FBI.